a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 7. Here, inside the `verifyAttestation` lambda, we already have a verified attestation according to the configured `makoto` instance.
 8. Signing a `TbsCertificate` automatically creates an X.509 certificate
 9. The contents of your leaf certificate are up to you!
 What follows is just an example.
-10. Remember: The key from the CSR is already attested here!
+10. `it` is the CSR.
+Remember: The key from the CSR is already attested here!
 11. Build the full certificate chain
 12. Finally, respond with the result:
     * On success, the certificate chain produced above will be returned.